552020/CPP01/en.subject.md

 • A getType() member function that returns a const reference to type.
 • A setType() member function that sets type using the new one passed as parameter.

 Now, create two classes: HumanA and HumanB.
 They both have a Weapon and a name.
 They also have a member function attack() that displays (of course, without the angle brackets):

 <name> attacks with their <weapon type>

 HumanA and HumanB are almost the same except for these two tiny details:
 • While HumanA takes the Weapon in its constructor, HumanB doesn’t.
 • HumanB may not always have a Weapon, whereas HumanA will always be armed.

-8

-Memory allocation, pointers to members, references, switch statement

-C++ - Module 01

 If your implementation is correct, executing the following code will print an attack with "crude spiked club" then a second attack with "some other type of club" for both test cases: